 Tony is the Executive Directive of the International Energy Research Centre (IERC), based at the Tyndall National Institute in Cork, Ireland.
 The Centre is a partnership between government and industry to undertake innovative research in integrated energy solutions, focussing on demand side issues and energy efficiency.
 Prior to this he was Energy Services Director at TEAM (EAA Ltd), having worked for 20 years at London South Bank University (LSBU) in teaching and research.
 At LSBU he set up the Centre for Efficient and Renewable Energy in Buildings (CEREB), a research, demonstration and teaching facility for low carbon building energy systems.
 He has conducted research and published widely in the areas of building energy analysis and the application of low and zero carbon technologies in the urban environment.
 Tony is a Fellow of both CIBSE and the Energy Institute.

-John Mullins, 47, is Chief Executive Officer of Amarenco, a fast growing company which is focused on solar asset development, financing and ownership in Europe.
+John Mullins, 51, is Executive Chairman of Amarenco, a fast growing company which is focused on solar asset development, financing and ownership in Europe.
 Previous to this role, John Mullins was Chief Executive of Bord Gáis from December 2007 until the end of 2012.
 During this time, BGE established a significant electricity business and developed renewable and conventional generation assets.
 He has held senior management positions with ESB, ESB International, PricewaterhouseCoopers(UK) and NTR plc.
 Group.

 He is a Fellow of Engineers Ireland and the Irish Academy of Engineering.
-He is also Chairman of the Port of Cork Company, Chairman of Heneghan PR and is a Director of Wisetek Limited and Climote.
-John is also Chairman of Anamcara, a national charity that provides supports for bereaved parents.
+He is also Chairman of the Port of Cork Company and is a Director of Wisetek Limited and Mainline Group.

 Stephen is widely acknowledged as an accomplished senior business professional who has led and delivered expertly crafted initiatives and businesses across both public and private spheres.
 He possesses a strong background in technology and policy with a focus on climate finance.
 He is recognized as an energetic, charismatic and well-connected leader whose drive and determination to achieve challenging goals generates high levels of motivation and a ‘can do’ attitude amongst peers and subordinates alike.
 Over the past fourteen years he has developed a distinct skillset encompassing a unique understanding of the machinery of government, international agencies and businesses and where they intersect both nationally and internationally.
 His experience has equipped him with an ability to successfully lead, raise capital for and project manage complex, multi-stakeholder undertakings at the highest levels.